 On the other hand, the effective tax rate, or the percentage tax rate actually paid by corporations, differs quite a bit from the statutory rate.
 This effective tax rate represents the percentage taxes paid after accounting for all tax breaks.
 Historically, the average corporate effective tax rate has been closer to 29 percent due to various tax credits, deductions, exemptions, preferential rates and loopholes that reduced the actual, applicable tax rate and the amount of profit available for taxation.
 With the newly-enacted statutory rate of 21 percent as the starting point, the average effective tax rate for corporations is likely to be significantly lower than this rate.

-Calculating the Effective Rate
+Effective Tax Rate Formula

 To calculate the effective tax rate of any corporation, you'll need to have a copy of the company's profit and loss statement.
 Down towards the bottom of the statement, locate the income tax expense, usually called "provision for income taxes."
 Divide this number by the company's earnings before taxes, or EBT.